gdavida/fenrir/lesson_plans/week_09/week_09_notes.md

   - password
   - user model
   - user model with CRUD operations

-NEVER EVER EVER USE GET when logging someone in.

 To keep a person safely logged in, you'll probably want to store the user id in session data.
 When storing the login password in the database, it is standard practice to make sure that the passwords are encrypted.
 That way, if database security is ever compromised,